Andreloureiro-dev/project-E-commerce-MagickAI/README.md

-# Projeto Magick IA
+# Magick IA Project

-Este projeto é um e-commerce fictício para venda de cartas colecionáveis de personagens mágicos, chamado Magick IA.
-O objetivo é apresentar uma loja virtual com filtros, listagem de produtos e integração com WhatsApp para simular uma experiência de compra.
+This project is a fictional e-commerce for selling collectible cards of magical characters, called Magick IA.
+The goal is to present a virtual store with filters, product listing, and WhatsApp integration to simulate a shopping experience.

-## Funcionalidades
+## Features

-- Visualização de cartas colecionáveis com imagens, nome, categoria e preço.
+- View collectible cards with images, name, category, and price.
-- Filtros por categoria e preço máximo para facilitar a busca.
+- Filter by category and maximum price to facilitate search.
-- Botão de compra que direciona para o WhatsApp com mensagem personalizada.
+- Purchase button that redirects to WhatsApp with a personalized message.
-- Layout responsivo, adaptando-se a diferentes tamanhos de tela (desktop e mobile).
+- Responsive layout, adapting to different screen sizes (desktop and mobile).
-- Design moderno, com organização clara dos elementos e uso de imagens temáticas.
+- Modern design, with clear organization of elements and use of themed images.

-## Tecnologias Utilizadas
+## Technologies Used

-- **HTML5**: Estrutura da página.
+- **HTML5**: Page structure.
-- **CSS3**: Estilização, responsividade e reset de estilos.
+- **CSS3**: Styling, responsiveness, and style reset.
-- **JavaScript**: Interatividade para filtragem dos produtos.
+- **JavaScript**: Interactivity for product filtering.
-- **Imagens**: Assets das cartas e logo do Magick IA.
+- **Images**: Card assets and Magick IA logo.

-## Estrutura de Pastas
+## Folder Structure

-- `src/css`: Arquivos de estilos (reset, responsivo e principal).
+- `src/css`: Style files (reset, responsive, and main).
-- `src/js`: Script principal para interatividade e filtros.
+- `src/js`: Main script for interactivity and filters.
-- `src/imagens`: Imagens das cartas e logo.
+- `src/imagens`: Card and logo images.
-- `index.html`: Página principal do projeto.
+- `index.html`: Main project page.

-## Como usar
+## How to Use

-Basta abrir o arquivo `index.html` no navegador.
-Não é necessário nenhum servidor ou configuração adicional.
+Just open the `index.html` file in your browser.
+No server or additional configuration is required.

-## Objetivo
+## Purpose

-Este projeto foi desenvolvido para praticar habilidades de desenvolvimento web, organização de código e criação de interfaces interativas para portfólio.
+This project was developed to practice web development skills, code organization, and creation of interactive interfaces for portfolio.